-Because you have had a general anaesthetic, for the next 24 hours you must not
+For next 24 hours you must not

-- Travel alone. - Drive any vehicle e.g., car or ride a bicycle.
+- Travel alone.

+- Drive a car or ride a bicycle.

-- Operate machinery (including domestic appliances such as a kettle). - Climb ladders. - Make important decisions; sign any business or legal documents. - Drink alcohol. - Return to work within 12 hours of treatment.
+- Operate machinery (including domestic appliances such as a kettle).

+- Climb ladders.

+- Make important decisions; sign any business or legal documents.

+- Drink alcohol.

+- Return to work within 12 hours of treatment.
 Your general health and any medicines you are taking may increase the time you need off work.